Simultaneous computation of Kendall's tau and its jackknife variance: Benchmarking

-\section{Acknowledgements}
+Finally, note that for $t < 1$ and $n$ fixed, the median runtime of DAC should reach an upper bound as $p \to \infty$, since in this case there must exist $k$ such that $\hat\tau_p = 0$ for all $p \geqslant k$, saving DAC from exploring beyond the $k$th dimension.
+In Figure~\ref{fig:bench}, this is most apparent when $t=0$, as the probability that $\hat\tau_p = 0$ is larger in this case; see also Figure~D.5.
+Relatedly, re-labelling variables to prioritise discordance on initial dimensions (\emph{e.g.}, based on pairwise taus) can reduce DAC's runtime, although this should be negligible when the variables are exchangeable, as they are here.

+\subsection{Acknowledgements}

-I wish to thank Prof.{} Nancy Reid and Prof.{} Patrick Brown for their useful suggestions during the preparation of the manuscript, as well as Jean-Mathieu Potvin for his much appreciated help on technical issues regarding the implementation of the algorithms.
-I also gratefully acknowledge the Fonds de recherche du Qu\'e{}bec -- Nature et technologies (FRQNT) and the Institut de valorisation des donn\'e{}es (IVADO).
+The author wishes to thank Professors N.\ Reid and P.\ Brown, and anonymous referees for their valuable comments on earlier versions of the paper.
+This work was supported by the \emph{Fonds de recherche du Qu{\'e}bec -- Nature et technologies} and the \emph{Institut de valorisation des donn{\'e}es}.